-Warfarin is a medication given to individuals who have an increased risk for forming blood clots.
-Certain medical conditions can increase your risk for blood clots.
+Warfarin is a medication given to individuals who have an increased risk of forming blood clots.
+Certain medical conditions can increase your risk of blood clots.
 As a result, Warfarin works to prevent blood clot formation and reduce your risk for heart attack, stroke, or other serious complications.

-When your body senses an injury, a series of reactions occur to form a blood clot that can protect the injured area.
+When your body senses an injury, a series of reactions occur to form a blood clot.
 Vitamin K is one of the substances in your blood that is required for these reactions to occur.

-Warfarin works by slowing the activity of Vitamin K to slow blood clot formation.
-Therefore, when you are taking Warfarin, it is important that you keep your Vitamin K intake consistent.
-When people hear this fact, the most common response I see is they cut Vitamin K foods completely.
-This is not necessary, so let me explain.
+Warfarin works by slowing the activity of vitamin K to slow blood clot formation.
+Therefore, when you are taking Warfarin, you must keep your vitamin K intake consistent.
+When people hear this fact, the most common response is to remove vitamin K-rich foods entirely from the diet.
+This elimination is unecessary.
+Allow me to explain.

 Warfarin and Vitamin K

-Your doctor will measure your blood clotting time before you start this medication.
-This measurement helps the doctor determine the medication dose that is right for you, then your doctor will continue to monitor your levels to make sure your clotting time remains in a healthy range.
-If you change the amount of Vitamin K you are eating after you start the medication, you can affect your blood clotting time.
+Your doctor will measure your blood clotting time before prescribing Warfarin.
+This measurement helps the doctor determine the correct dose for you.
+Your doctor will continue to monitor your levels to make sure your clotting time remains in a healthy range.

-The major takeaway here is, in order for Warfarin to be effective, you must keep your dietary consumption of Vitamin K consistent!
+The major takeaway here is this: for Warfarin to be effective, you must keep your dietary consumption of vitamin K consistent!

 Foods that contain Vitamin K

-The greatest source of Vitamin K come from green leafy vegetables like kale, spinach, swiss chard, and collard greens.
-Other common foods with less Vitamin K are broccoli, cabbage, other lettuces, asparagus, avocado, tuna, blue or blackberries, and peas.
+Vitamin K’s most significant source comes from green leafy vegetables like kale, spinach, swiss chard, and collard greens.
+Other common foods with Vitamin K are broccoli, cabbage, asparagus, avocado, tuna, blueberries, blackberries, and peas.

 In the end, I recommend working closely with your registered dietitian and doctor while taking Warfarin.
 Whether you are interested in increasing your Vitamin K rich foods or if you are having trouble maintaining your blood clotting time in a healthy range, your medical team can help you determine a meal plan that is right for you!